1. Which inland river is the longest in the country?

 - Tay Ninh

 The Saigon River is a tributary of the Dong Nai River.
-The 251 km long river originates in Binh Phuoc province, flows through Tay Ninh, Binh Duong, Ho Chi Minh City and then joins the Dong Nai River.
-The headwaters of the Saigon River are in Loc Ninh district in the north of Binh Phuoc province.
+The 251 km long river originates in Binh Phuoc province, flows through Tay Ninh, Binh Duong, and Ho Chi Minh City, and then merges with the Dong Nai River.
+The headwaters of the Saigon River are located in Loc Ninh district in the northern part of Binh Phuoc province.

-4. Which province is 'where the Red River flows into Vietnam'?
+4. Which province is 'where the Red River flows into Vietnamese territory'?

 - Lao Cai